 - The large number of balloons released across the Country in celebration of Canada Day

 - These return to the earth as litter

 - The pieces of balloon are eaten by marine and terrestrial animals causing death

 - The releasing of butterflies, bees, bats or birds would help the environment

 - The Federated Women’s Institutes of Ontario strongly support the Resolution put forth by the Kemble Women’s Institute and include a copy as well as their back up material

 Resolved that the Federated Women’s Institutes of Ontario request the Minister of Canadian Heritage and the Minister of the Environment to support only environmentally friendly projects for Celebrations like Canada Day and in particular Canada 150.

 July 2, 2014:

 Resolved that the Ontario Ministry of Education develop a Lifestyle Program which will teach all Ontario students cooking skills, human nutrition and other wellness practices which will contribute to a healthy modern society.

-If you require assistance in writing a letter of support for this Resolution, please contact the FWIO Advocacy Coordinator.
+If you require assistance in writing a letter of support for this Resolution, please contact FWIO.